10 Top-Rated Tourist Attractions & Things to Do in Jackson

-Jackson (named after Andrew Jackson, 1767-1845, seventh President of the United States), capital of Mississippi, is the economic centre and transport hub of the surrounding area with its oilfields.
+Jackson, named after Andrew Jackson (1767-1845), seventh President of the United States, is the capital of Mississippi and the economic centre and transport hub of the surrounding area and oilfields.
 Here in 1861 the Southern states resolved on secession from the Union.
 Today Jackson is the most populous city in the State of Mississippi.
 Points of interest include the Old Capitol Museum, the Mississippi Museum of Natural Science, and a number of historical homes.

 2 Mississippi Museum of Natural Science

-The Mississippi Museum of Natural Science in Jackson focuses on the natural history of Mississippi, including plants, animals, fossils, and habitats.
-It maintains a collection of fish, reptiles and amphibians, with a swamp of live alligators.
+The Mississippi Museum of Natural Science focuses on the natural history of Mississippi, including plants, animals, fossils, and habitats.
+It maintains a collection of fish, reptiles and amphibians, with a greenhouse known as "The Swamp" of live alligators and turtles.
 The 300 acre grounds also offer nature trails.
 The facility and grounds are designed to foster an appreciation for nature and the biodiversity of the state.

 Address: 2148 Riverside Drive, Jackson, MS 39202-1353, United States